10 Different Types of Lace Explained

 Fabrics come in different textures, designs, etc., and nobody overlooks the lace fabric in the fashion industry.

 Though the different types of lace are similar, the methods of making each lace differ.
-Back in the day, lace was a handmade material that only wealthy people used.
+In the past, lace was a handmade material that only wealthy people used.

-But nowadays, there are different types of lace materials available for all and sundry.
+But nowadays, different types of lace materials are available for everyone.
 We can even use lace fabric to make a wedding dress.

 However, every lace material is of good quality and speaks luxury everywhere.
 Below is the list of lace types available.